 CTL proliferation rate ≈ (2 * v2) / (1 + v)

 Figure 8 shows a typical final frame of the simulation.
 The simulation length is adjustable by the user.
-If the runtime is > 24 hrs eg., there would be more K's present, intentionally replacing the v's, since they were eradicated by CTL.
+If the runtime is > 24 hrs e.g., there would be more K's present, intentionally replacing the v's, since they were eradicated by CTL.
 On the other hand, if the runtime were set to e.g., 0.1 sec, there would be nearly as many H's as there were initially upon program start,

 (t-0+ seconds).
 Ideally, a healthy individual would have as many v's eradicated ASAP with as many K's present as possible, depending on the type of APV presented to the individual.